João Goulart: JK–Jango

 Economically Goulart was in favor of avoiding US dependence on foreign trade.
 Within the PTB, several members were expelled due to their criticism.
-Due to functional precariousness, subordinates of the Armed Forces began to approach the trabalhism.
+Due to functional precariousness, subordinates in the Armed Forces began to approach the trade unions.
 Despite the conservative officiality, there were nationalist officers and in 1956, the sergeants achieved their stability.
-Despite being in power, the PTB acted as the opposition, making open criticism of the government.
+Despite being in power, the PTB acted as the opposition, voicing open criticism of the government.

 During this time João Vicente and Denise were born.
 Despite his position, Goulart had no bodyguard.
-In contrast to his progressive views in the political field, in private life he was a traditional man, especially in the dynamics between husband and wife, making Maria Thereza have to stand out for herself.
-However, with the birth of his children, he became a participative and loving father, besides changing his relationship with Maria Thereza, which according to her, was when he assumed the role of husband.
-However, Goulart had several extramarital cases.
+In contrast to his progressive views in the political field, in private life he was a traditional man, especially in the dynamics between husband and wife, making Maria Thereza have to stand up for herself.
+However, with the birth of his children, he became an active and loving father, and improved his relationship with Maria Thereza, which according to her, was when he assumed an active role as a husband.
+However, Goulart had several extramarital affairs.

 One year after the preventive coup, Goulart participated in the tributes to General Lott, who received a golden sword.
 By not allowing other officers to make political statements, Lott caused a crisis that ended with Kubitschek putting both the Frente de Novembro and the Clube da Lanterna into illegality.

 In 1959, commercial relations with the USSR were resumed due to the expansion of African coffee.

 At the end of the government, the economy became unstable and in the difficulty of implementing measures that would help the poorest sectors of the population, Goulart began to believe that the 1946 Constitution no longer represented social reality.

 In the same year, discussions on candidacies for the next elections began.
-Kubitschek planned to introduce Juracy Magalhães as a candidate, planning to return after five years, but was frustrated on 5 May with the introducion of Jânio Quadros's candidacy.
+Kubitschek planned to introduce Juracy Magalhães as a candidate, planning to return after five years, but was frustrated on 5 May with the introduction of Jânio Quadros's candidacy.

 In February 1959, Lott's candidacy was introduced, but Goulart considered him to be a weak candidate.
 However, in February 1960, the PTB homologated Marshal Lott's candidacy, with Goulart as Vice-President.
 For researcher Maria Celina D'Araujo, the PTB "sought a militarized democracy, through the alliance of military units, union and party..."

 Due to Lott's electoral weakness, the informal candidacy "Jan-Jan", or "Jânio-Jango", appeared.
-Due to Quadros's threats to give up the candidacy and rumors that Brizola would stage a coup d'état, the FAB tried to invest against the institutions in the episode known as "Aragarças", which did not get adhesions and the officers went into exile abroad.
+Due to Quadros's threats to give up the candidacy and rumors that Brizola would stage a coup d'état, Brazilian Air Force rebels attempted a military coup in what became known as the Aragarças Revolt, which did not get adhesions and the officers went into exile abroad.
 As expected, the "Jan-Jan" ticket won.